solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 unverified.
 Learn how you can verify your program against a public API in the next step.

-If you want to lock the verification to certain a release you can append the `--commit-hash` flag to the command.
+If you want to lock the verification to a certain release, you can append the `--commit-hash` flag to the command.

 ### Verify against public API